Uploaded image for project: 'JDK'

 Alternatives

 A PEM API is a bridge between Base64 and JCE security objects.
-How to layer that on top of a complex JCE with an easy to use design is important to creating the right API.
+How to layer that on top of a complex JCE with an easy to use API is important.
 Retrofitting existing APIs can be awkward when all the pieces don't fit in the right classes.
 Building a new API brings a clean slate, but still needs to work in the existing structure.
 Here are some of the designs explored:

 Extending the EncodedKeySpec API